munanadi/near-lake-indexer/README.md

 - Need to have `arbitoor_txns` table in local postgres before running the script.
 Schema [here](https://github.com/pisomanik/near-lake-indexer#table-schema)
 - Create `logs/not_written.txt` to catch all un written txns into a csv file to continue later
 - Takes a arg for starting block
+- Required `near-cli` to be installed to fetch markets for tonic and spin

 ```
 ts-node index.ts 19283018 // This will start indexing from the given block